 And, as you browsed through the photos in this post, did you notice that all three murals have a cat in each of them?

 Don't miss these intricate street arts while in Tiong Bahru or plan a trip there to check out the murals before they fade after some time.
 To make it more fun, be part of the murals.

-When you are there hunting for the murals, visit Tiong Bahru Market & Food Centre for some local food too.
-We did a food hunt there recently using Singapore Michelin Guide.
+When you are there hunting for the murals, visit Tiong Bahru Market & Food Centre for some great local food too.
+We did a food hunt there recently using Singapore Michelin Guide 2016.
 Check it out.

 Read: Michelin Foodhunt @ Tiong Bahru Food Centre